uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Indigenous peoples have kept the history and ongoing relevance of the Treaties alive in their own oral histories and legal traditions.
 Without their perspectives on the history of Treaty making, Canadians know only one side of this country’s history.
 This story cannot simply be told as the story of how Crown officials unilaterally imposed Treaties on Aboriginal peoples; they were also active participants in Treaty negotiations.[^33]
-The history and interpretation of Treaties and the Aboriginal–Crown relationship as told by Indigenous peoples enriches and informs our understanding of why we are all Treaty people.[^34] This is evident, for example, in the story of the Royal Proclamation of 1763 and its relationship to the Treaty of Niagara of 1764.
+The history and interpretation of Treaties and the Aboriginal–Crown relationship as told by Indigenous<!--x-->
+peoples enriches and informs our understanding of why we are all Treaty people.[^34] This is evident, for example, in the story of the Royal Proclamation of 1763 and its relationship to the Treaty of Niagara of 1764.
 The Royal Proclamation, which was issued by colonial officials, tells only half this story.